COVID19Tracking/covid-publishing-api/README.md

 flask auth getToken tokenName
 ```

-The token is secured by the value of `FLASK_SECRET`, so tokens generated in one environment will not work elsewhere
+The token is secured by the value of `SECRET_KEY`, so tokens generated in one environment will not work elsewhere
 unless they have the same secret (this value should overridden on any server).

 To pass a token to the API, include it as a header: